0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 AWS_ZONE=$(curl http://169.254.169.254/latest/meta-data/placement/availability-zone 2>/dev/null)
 AWS_REGION=${AWS_ZONE::-1}

-echo $EFS_ID > /home/ec2-user/efs_id
+echo $EFS_ID > /home/ec2-user/efs.sh

 aws ec2 associate-address --allocation-id $EIP_ID --instance-id $INSTANCE_ID --allow-reassociation --region=$AWS_REGION
 ```

 Explanation:

+1. Set the ID of the EFS drive.
-1. Set the ID of the Elastic IP
+1. Set the ID of the Elastic IP.
-2. Get the Instance ID
+1. Get the Instance ID.
-3. Get the Zone where the instance is
+1. Get the Availability Zone where the istance was deployed.
-4. Remove the last letter which is the Zone, since we just need the Region of where the instance is
+1. Remove the last letter from the AZ to be let with the Region.
+1. Save the EFS ID to disk for our script.
-5. Associate the Elastic IP with the instance.
+1. Associate the Elastic IP with the instance.

-How to make the the UserData run each time
+# Understand how UserData works

+It is important to note that the content of the UserData field, will be only executed once, when the Instacne starts for the first time.
+Meaning it won't be trigered if you stop and start the instacne.
+Meaning you can't test our product, make some users, and then decide to add resiliance to the Instacne, since the UserData will never trigger.
+You'll have to start a new Instacne, and then copy over your users.

+But there is also a work around, and you can force the UserData to be triggered at each boot, follow this link for more:
 [https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/)

-## External Drive

-To keep your user backed up and always available, our server has support for a EFS drive.
-If in he EC2 Instance UserData you provide the following line:

-`EFS_ID=fs-XXXXXX`

-Our server will read this value, and will mount the EFS drive to the system.
-On this drive all the unique data for the OpenVPN server will be saved to, this way your data is safe, you can terminate the server, create a new one, and as long as the EFS ID is the same the OpenVPN server will work as if nothing happened.

 # Understant our files: